Days of Significance

 Historically, Christmas (meaning mass of Christ’s day) has been celebrated by Christians as the date of Jesus’ birth.
 Some Christian and GBC community members use the time to pray, gather with loved ones and to honour the season's traditions while embracing the multicultural fabric of our community.
 It's also a time to reflect on the year gone by and look forward to the new possibilities that lie ahead.

-December 26 - Kwanzaa
+December 26 to Jan 1 - Kwanzaa

 Kwanzaa is a cultural holiday celebrated by millions of African Americans and people of African descent worldwide.
 In African heritage, Kwanzaa is a time to reflect on the seven core principles, or Nguzo Saba, which guide individuals and communities towards unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.
 This celebration, which takes place from December 26th to January 1st, not only honours the past but also inspires a commitment to building a better future.